-The philosophy that considers every individual as a means for the whole has now become hateful to me, [the philosophy …] that always asks what use this or that is for the others and considers each as a fruit that has bloomed and ripened in order to be consumed by the whole; that plants the most various natures in one garden, and wants to grow the oak and the rose according to one standard.
+The philosophy that considers every individual as a means for the whole has now become hateful to me, [the philosophy] that always asks what use this or that is for the others and considers each as a fruit that has bloomed and ripened in order to be consumed by the whole; that plants the most various natures in one garden, and wants to grow the oak and the rose according to one standard.
 To me each individual is holy, it is God’s work, it is its own purpose.
-If it becomes what it can become according to its nature, then it has done enough, and what it profits the others is a side issue. [….]
+If it becomes what it can become according to its nature, then it has done enough, and what it profits the others is a side issue. . . .
 Yes, a time of perfection must come, when each being will be harmonious with itself and with the others, when they flow into each other and become one in a great unison, when every melody throws itself into the eternal harmony.

-Just like health, preservation, propagation are the highest for merely animal life, humanity [Humanität] in the broadest sense of the word (according to which it also includes morality and culture) is the highest for human beings as human beings; as such they have humankind [Menschheit] as their object.
-Their pure relationship to it, morality, consists in itself, satisfies itself, and needs no other motive nor prospects than itself and humankind. [….]
+Just like health, preservation, propagation are the highest for merely animal life, humanity [Humanität] in the broadest sense of the word (according to which it also includes morality and culture) is the highest for human beings as human beings; as such, they have humankind [Menschheit] as their object.
+Their pure relationship to it, morality, consists in itself, satisfies itself, and needs no other motive nor prospects than itself and humankind. . . .
 Thus the human being lives in a threefold way: animally—this is its relation to earth; humanly [menschlich]—this is its relationship to humankind; spiritually—this is its relationship to the infinite, divine.
 Whoever does not live in these three ways has a gap in their existence, and something is missing in their aptitudes.
 (I:310–311)

-In this passage, Günderrode emphasizes the intrinsic, non-instrumental value of all living (and, on the basis of “Idea of the Earth” and “Letters,” also non-living) things.
+In this passage, Günderrode emphasizes the intrinsic, noninstrumental value of all living (and, on the basis of “Idea of the Earth” and “Letters,” also nonliving) things.
 On Günderrode’s model, while human beings are part of the development and perfecting of nature, their role is not to master the world, nor to cultivate or perfect it from a position of dominance (or even stewardship), but, rather, to be human (and animal) and to develop a relationship to the infinite.
-The harmony that the narrator of “Story of a Brahmin” claims will (hopefully) characterize the end-state of the world is not imposed on or cultivated in nature by human beings, but, if it emerges, will do so through the full self-expression of each of the parts within it, including human beings.
+The harmony that the narrator of “Story of a Brahmin” claims will (hopefully) characterize the end-state of the world is not imposed on or cultivated in nature by human beings but, if it emerges, will do so through the full self-expression of each of the parts within it, including human beings.

 One of the most striking characteristics of this model is its normative restraint: the project facing human beings is one of self-cultivation, not cultivation of others, whether human or nonhuman.
 Nonetheless, Günderrode clearly imagines this self-cultivation of the individual as part of a self-cultivation of the whole, capable of contributing to an enhanced and harmonious outcome.
 The last section of this paper explores the nature of this harmony and the means by which Günderrode believes certain kinds of human and nonhuman relationships can foster it.
-First, however, the next section investigates the “threefold way” of human life that Günderrode describes in “Story of a Brahmin,” and the differences this reveals between Günderrode’s account and models that associate human beings uniquely with consciousness and spirituality.
+First, however, the next section investigates the “threefold way” of human life that Günderrode describes in “Story of a Brahmin” and the differences this reveals between Günderrode’s account and models that associate human beings uniquely with consciousness and spirituality.

-3. Being Human
+Being Human